mantramehta/CSS-Mini-Project/README.md

 A beautiful, responsive sidebar navigation menu built entirely with HTML and CSS - no JavaScript required!
 This project demonstrates the power of CSS-only solutions using the checkbox hack technique to create interactive UI components.

+> **Note:** This is a basic mini CSS project focused on showcasing core CSS concepts like pseudo-classes, transitions, and positioning.
+It's intentionally simple and not overly extensive - perfect for learning fundamental CSS techniques!

 ## 🎯 Features

 - **Pure CSS Implementation** - No JavaScript needed for toggle functionality